andrewjw/site/_drafts/leaddev-london-2024-day-1.md

 _[Parul Singh](https://www.linkedin.com/in/theadhdtechrecruiter/)_

 This talk had amazing slides with a classic video game vibe.
-Unfortunately the video game didn't seem to apply to anything other than the slides, which felt like a bit of a missed opportunity.
+Unfortunately, the video game theme didn't seem to apply to anything other than the slides, which felt like a bit of a missed opportunity.

 They said that 53% of people technology are neurodivergent, but only 3% are disclosed.
 To help people work better small accommodations make the world of difference.
 And don't be afraid to make suggestions - neurotypical people can make good suggestions too.

 Try to take advantage of people with a different point of view, and a different way of thinking - dissent opens the mind.
-Be care though, because unresolved conflict leads to a disengaged team and lower productivity.
+Be careful though, because unresolved conflict leads to a disengaged team and lower productivity.

 Only 1 in 4 people is diagnosed as a child, so they are often learning what works best for them.
 Some people produce a "user guide" or a